scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 Real World Scenarios
 --------------------

-This section describes the different scenarios that can be used to evaluate the cost of using DynamoDB.
-Each scenario is designed to simulate a different use case and provides a detailed breakdown of the costs associated with each scenario.
+This section describes different scenarios that can be used to evaluate the cost of using DynamoDB.
+Each scenario is designed to describe a different use case and provides a detailed breakdown of the costs associated with each scenario.

 On Demand Scenario
 ==================